 Unfortunately, real progress isn’t usually found in precise answers.
 In helping so many miserable people feel better, the success of Prozac gave people the impression that fantastic advances had been, and were, continuing to be made in neuroscience.
 Untrue.
 When research began on Prozac no one was interested in serotonin, the secret of Prozac’s effectiveness.
 Other neurotransmitters were believed to be at the root of depression.
 Eli Lilly, the company behind Prozac, originally saw an entirely different future for its new drug.
 It was first tested as a treatment for high blood pressure, which worked in some animals but not in humans.
 Plan B was as an anti-obesity agent, but this didn’t hold up either.
 When tested on psychotic patients and those hospitalized with depression, LY110141 – by now named Fluoxetine – had no obvious benefit, with a number of patients getting worse.
 Finally, Eli Lilly tested it on mild depressives.
 Five recruits tried it; all five cheered up.
 That’s the real story.
 There are some very fine neuroscientists laboring away to find new knowledge that may someday benefit us, but the field is hardly on the verge of “expertise.”

 Science deserves the respect we all have for it.
+Think of what Pfizer accomplished with its vaccine, but let us not forget the nonsense that experts monotonously proclaimed about Covid.
 The trap in the recent mindset about psychiatry is that waving science as a banner, its virtues can act like a smokescreen.
 The language, the prestige, the seeming logic of science can be so distracting that science’s core value is overshadowed, absolute clarity about what is known and not known.
 The theme of many of my articles is that, considering how much we still don’t understand, our steps forward should be tentative, investigative, not closed off by the chilling effects of authority.